Waduhekthecat/Waduhekthecat/README.md

 - 👋 Hi, I’m @Waduhekthecat
-  I'm a musician and full stack developer interested in building cutting edge embedded audio/dsp systems.
+Computer Science graduate, software engineer, and professional musician.

+Passionate about technology, software architecture, embedded systems, data structures integrated with AI-assisted tools, and creating products that bridge creativity and engineering.

-- 📫 How to reach me: Email- Waduhekthecat@yahoo.com; Instagram - DeathToDarby;
+- 📫 How to reach me: Email- Waduhekthecat@yahoo.com;

 <!---
 Waduhekthecat/Waduhekthecat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.